RH199: RHCSA Rapid Track Course

-The RHCSA Rapid Track course relates to Red Hat Enterprise Linux 7 and is designed for students who already have significant experience with Linux administration.
-The course reviews the tasks covered in Red Hat System Administration I (RH124) and II (RH134) at an accelerated pace.
+The RHCSA Rapid Track course (RH199) features Red Hat® Enterprise Linux® 9 and is designed for those who already have significant experience with Linux administration.
+This course combines the significant content of Red Hat System Administration I (RH124) and Red Hat System Administration II (RH134), reviewing the tasks at an accelerated pace.

 Summary of Outline:

 - Package management with new repository structure and appstream modules

 - Create storage devices, volumes, and file systems, including Stratis storage management

 - Manage processes, scheduling, and tuning